espressif/esp-matter/docs/en/certification.rst

 For Matter Certification Test, vendors should generate their own test Product Attestation Authority (PAA) certificate, Product Attestation Intermediate (PAI) certificate, and Device Attestation Certificate (DAC), but not use the default test PAA certificate in `connectedhomeip <https://github.com/espressif/connectedhomeip/tree/v1.0.0.2/credentials/test/attestation>`__ SDK repository.
 So you need to generate a PAA certificate, upload it to `TestNet <https://testnet.iotledger.io/>`__ following the instruction in `DCL Primer <https://groups.csa-iot.org/wg/matter-tsg/document/24705>`__, and use it to sign and attest PAI certificates which will be used to sign and attest the DACs.
 The PAI certificate, DAC, and DAC's private key should be stored in the product you submit to test.

-Here are the steps to generate the certificates and keys using `chip-cert <https://github.com/espressif/connectedhomeip/tree/v1.0.0.2/src/tools/chip-cert/README.md>`__ and :project_file:`mfg_tool<tools/mfg_tool/README.md>`.
+Here are the steps to generate the certificates and keys using `chip-cert`_ and `esp-matter-mfg-tool`_.

 3.2.2.1 Generating PAA Certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^